Conservative group boasts of secret role in voting laws - WTMJ

 Associated Press

-The head of a national conservative group that is spending $24 million to push new voting restrictions told supporters it secretly helped draft legislation in Republican-controlled statehouses across the country.
+The head of a national conservative group told supporters it secretly helped draft legislation in Republican-controlled statehouses across the country as part of a coordinated network of organizations pushing to tighten voting laws across the country.

 Jessica Anderson, executive director of Heritage Action, made the claim during a recent meeting with supporters in Arizona.
 A recording of the event was released by the liberal investigative website Documented, which made a copy available for The Associated Press to review.
 Heritage Action confirmed its authenticity.